General Dan Pienaar Artillery Regiment: World War 2

 On 1 February 1940 these units were joined as 12th Field Battery and saw service in Egypt.
 They took heavy casualties at Tobruk and El-Alamein.

 On 18 April 1946 the unit was renamed 6 Field Artillery Regiment.

 Post WW 2

 Vrystaatse Artillerie Regiment was based at Tempe, Bloemfontein, but relocated to Kroonstad in 2007.
 The relocation coincided with the revitalization of the unit through the joining of Army Territorial Reserve members with the closing of the Commandos.

+President Nelson Mandela

+On Freedom Day of 1997 (27 April) in Upington, Northern Cape, South Africa, a Battery from the regiment rendered a 21-gun salute in honour of President Nelson Mandela, who delivered his address during the celebration ceremony.

 Name Change

-In August 2019, 52 Reserve Force units had their names changed to reflect the diverse military history of South Africa.
-The Vrystaatse Artillerie Regiment became the General Dan Pienaar Artillery Regiment, and have 3 years to design and implement new regimental insignia.
+In August 2019, 52 SA Army Reserve Force units had their names changed to reflect the diverse military history of South Africa.
+The Vrystaatse Artillerie Regiment became the General Dan Pienaar Artillery Regiment, and were given 3 years to design and implement new regimental insignia.

 The current honorific is a remembrance of Major General Dan Pienaar, who served in both World Wars and was more known as commander of the 1st South African Infantry Division, which served the Allied forces and was part of the victorious forces that took part in the Second Battle of El Alamein (October 1942).